alicelouisejane/CGMprocessing/README.md

 #### <a id="exercise_splitoutput"></a> exercise\_split output

--   Folders holding each timeperiod split are created automatically in your *outputdirectory* as below: ![Exercise files](man/figures/exercisefiles.png)
+-   Folders holding each time period split are created automatically in your *outputdirectory* as below: ![Exercise files](man/figures/exercisefiles.png)

--The files in this folder are named automatically corresponding to the timeperiod they are in eg. files in **data-after\_24** are named as:
+-The files in this folder are named automatically corresponding to the time period they are in eg. files in **data-after\_24** are named as:
 *ID\_exercisetype\_24.csv*, for **data-after\_0000\_0600** are named as:
 *ID\_exercisetype\_00\_06.csv* etc.

 ❗ **Important:** File naming structure is required for the analyseCGM() function.
-Creating a unique file for each individual for each time period allows us to get a global table of CGM metrics for each of these timeperiods which is easier to then taken on for further analysis.❗
+Creating a unique file for each individual for each time period allows us to get a global table of CGM metrics for each of these time periods which is easier to then taken on for further analysis.❗

 -   For ease the folder data-all are all the files in one folder.
 You can then point ot this one folder when you run analyseCGM().